sneas/cv-template/README.md

 ## What does this project do?

 * Helps you to manage your CV as a web app (HTML + CSS + JS).
-* Automatically generates and publishes HTML and PDF version on every push to `master`.
+* Automatically generates and publishes HTML and PDF version on every push to `main`.

 Demo: [http://sneas.github.io/cv-template](http://sneas.github.io/cv-template).